somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 Following images are averaged class images of each normalization type.
 The average images express a part of the effect of the normalization.
 Relatively to the average images without normalization, the dark brightness issue is declined by type 1 and 2 normalization method.
-But the low chroma and background texture issues still remain in the normlaized images.
+But the low chroma and background texture issues still remain in the normalized images.

 <img width=640 src="./fig/mean_images_in_X_train_type0_normalization.png"/>